withrain/getting_and_cleaning_data_course_project/CodeBook.md

 	- Standing (5)
 	- Laying (6)

-The remaining 66 variables are the measurements for each subject and activity.
-The following table shows the variable names and the source variable names derived from features.txt
+There are left 66 variables for the measurements of each subject and activity.
+The following tells you the variable names and the source variable names originated from features.txt but revised.
-Original variable names were modified.

 	1. Removed parenthesis ()
 	2. Replace BodyBody with Body